asterisk/documentation/docs/Test-Suite-Documentation/Using-Python3.md

----
+!!! tip

-**Tip:**  If you want to install the Python dependencies globally on the system and not in a Python Virtual Environment you can examine the setupVenv.sh shell script to see how it executes pip to install them, and execute globally instead.
+    If you want to install the Python dependencies globally on the system and not in a Python Virtual Environment you can examine the setupVenv.sh shell script to see how it executes pip to install them, and execute globally instead.

----
+[//]: # (end-tip)